VazkiiMods/Botania/doc/omake.md

 Idea: data scientist

 ## Daybloom
-Idea: Retired idol duo with nightshade, imitated by motif

-* Name: Daybloom
-* Pronouns: he/him
+* Gender: Male (he/him)
-* Physical symbols: Sun (specifically a setting sun)
+* Physical symbols: Setting Sun
-* Blurb: Daybloom was formerly one of the hottest names in Minecraft, usually touring for around ten months every year.
-One day, however, a catastrophic
-* Likes: Renewable energy, Nightshade
+* Likes: Fame, the grind, leadership, Nightshade, renewable energy
 * Dislikes: Hydroangea

+Daybloom was one of the hottest names in Minecraft, adored by his fanboys and fangirls, and usually touring for ten months in a year with the band he formed with his cousin Nightshade and high school friend Hydroangea.

+A musical genius, Daybloom was the guitarist and lead vocalist, and the brains of the entire operation.
+A tireless worker, Daybloom toiled day and night to get the band off of the ground and into the limelight, juggling management duties with performance and composition (because he didn't trust anyone else to do as good a job).

+One fated day, deep into a tour in which every show was a sellout, Hydroangea approached him and mentioned that they wanted to cut the tour short and return home due to excessive stress.
+Daybloom was shocked, then panicked.
+Did Hydroangea not understand the commitments that they had made, both to their fans and to their contract partners?
+This move would cost them dearly and destroy all the plans he had laid out for the group in the next two years.

+Daybloom considered Hydroangea a good friend, but in the heat of the moment, he lost his composure.
+The heated discussion ended with Hydroangea leaving for the next flight home.
+Daybloom and Nightshade, in a struggle, managed to finish the tour with a backup drummer and return home.
+Daybloom immediately began another round of planning; there was no time to lose salvaging the group's plans.
+He attempted to recruit a new full-time drummer, but after a few gigs that were panned as the worst of the band's history, it quickly became clear that what the fans truly appreciated were the dynamic trio of brave and outspoken Daybloom, demure and cute Nightshade, and stoic and thoughtful Hydroangea.
+Their best days were now behind them.

+With resignation, Daybloom announced his retirement.
+The group had made more than enough in their several-year run for him to live the rest of his life comfortably, but Daybloom ruminates on returning the industry quite often.

+His feelings about Hydroangea remain complicated.
+On one hand, Hydroangea's departure was the *de facto* reason the band broke up.
+On the other hand, he had come to understand and somewhat empathize with Hydroangea's reasoning.
+Despite usually being the confident and fearless leader during their performing years, he has not contacted Hydroangea since that night.
+However, their phone number remains in his contacts list, and perhaps one day Daybloom can muster up the confidence to tap the "Call" button.

 ## Nightshade
-Idea: Retired idol duo with daybloom, imitated by motif

-* Name: Nightshade
-* Pronouns: she/her
+* Gender: Female (she/her)
-* Physical symbols: Moon (specifically a waning/new moon)
+* Physical symbols: New Moon
-* Blurb:
-* Likes: Renewable energy, astrology, Daybloom
+* Likes: Astrology, Daybloom, renewable energy
-* Dislikes: Hydroangea
+* Dislikes: Making decisions

+The younger cousin of Daybloom, Nightshade served as bassist and occasional vocalist of the group formed by the duo and their high school friend Hydroangea.
+She's known for her cute yet reserved personality.

+Nightshade often has decision paralysis and finds it hard to make major choices and decisions.
+As a result, she often left much of the band's creative work to Daybloom and Hydroangea.

+This came to a head one night during a tour.
+Hydroangeas had come and requested a leave of absence from the rest of the tour, which sent Daybloom into a panic.
+The conversation escalated into an impassioned argument, in which Nightshade heard several sentences she was sure both of them would regret saying sooner or later.
+But at the time, she felt powerless to step between them.
+When all was said and done, Hydroangea had left the hotel, and Daybloom was tearfully scrambling to figure out the logistics of such a drastic change.

+What if I had spoken up then?

+Could I have kept the band together?

+Those questions remains with Nightshade to this day.
+After Daybloom announced his retirement, Nightshade quickly followed suit.
+With her earnings, she opened a small shop where she gives psychic readings, astrological predictions, tarot card readings, *fengshui* calculations, among other similar arts.
+She has rarely touched her bass since.

-## Hydroangeas
+## Hydroangea
-* Name: Hydroangeas
+* Name: Hydroangea
-* Gender: Fish
+* Gender: Fish (they/them)
-* Physical symbols: <colors, symbols, etc.>
+* Physical symbols: Ripples
+* Likes: Drumming, water, peace and quiet, meditation, self-reflection
+* Dislikes: Large crowds, stress

+Hydroangea was a drummer in high school, but never cared for making it big.
+In a massive stroke of luck, they somehow befriended Daybloom, who quickly recognized Hydroangeas' talent for the drumset and recruited them into his band.
+At first, the group played small-time gigs in bars and clubs, but quickly made a name for themselves.
+From hole-in-the-wall establishments, they went to auditoriums, to stadiums, to worldwide tours within a year.
+Hydroangea happily went along with it, appreciating the new experiences that came with each song, album, and tour.

+The stresses of being world-famous quickly got to Hydroangea, however.
+Long hours rehearsing, composing, recording, and touring quickly wore down on Hydroangea, eventually leading to several panic attacks and visits to the psychiatrist.

+One day, halfway through another grueling tour and after several long nights of thought, Hydroangea made up their mind.
+They met with Daybloom and Nightshade in their hotel room, and with sincerest apologies told the duo that Hydrangea would not be able to continue with the group after the tour was over.
+Daybloom did not take it well:

+* "What about the fans?"
+* "Our contract extends for another two years!"
+* "Everyone is counting on you"!
+* "Please, just until our contract expires?"
+* "You're not pulling your weight here!"

+were among the phrases Hydroangea heard in the room that day.
+Hydroangeas was torn once more between staying and going, but came to the realization that prioritizing their own health and well-being was more important than the next paycheck or the next moment under the spotlight.
+Disappointed and saddened by their friends' lack of empathy, Hydroangea gathered their belongings, thanked and apologized to each and every member of the crew, and departed for home that night, knowing they would likely never see either Daybloom or Nightshade in person again.

+Today, Hydrangea lives a well-off life from the money made from the band's peak years, and continues to drum under a pseudonym, though they explicitly keep it amateur and refuse all offers to form a commercial group.

-* Blurb: Hydroangeas used to be an idol, before an incident involving a catastrophic loss of balance took them out of commission.
-Nowadays, they can often be found soaking in a pool or splashing around in the rain (miraculously, they've not managed to catch a cold from it yet).
-While water is their element, their past experiences have led them to feel out of place at social gatherings--- right now, an hour is about their limit for parties and such, after which they steal off for some alone time.
+When not drumming, they can often be found soaking in a pool or splashing around in the rain (miraculously, they've not managed to catch a cold from it yet).
+While water is their favorite element, they tend to feel out of place at social gatherings -- right now, an hour is about their limit for parties and such, after which they steal off for some alone time.

-* Likes: The water, peace and quiet
-* Dislikes: Loud sounds, large crowds, Daybloom and Nightshade
+## Daybloom and Nightshade Motif
-* Image (?)
+* Gender: Varies

+Since the band's breakup, many fans have missed the trio.
+This led to many impersonators popping up, which the fanbase have nicknamed "Motifs".
+These impersonators are often able to impressively imitate Daybloom and Nightshade's appearance and behavior, but are never able to replicate their musical prowess.
+Notably absent are Hydroangea impersonators, as Hydroangea put out a statement requesting fans to not impersonate them, and to instead show their love by purchasing the band's old records and merch.

 ## Endoflame
 * Name: Endoflame